edubf22/nba-games/README.md

 The model selected for deployment was the SVM model trained on advanced team statistics.
 Deployment was done using a Streamlit application.
 This work is still in progress, but below is an example of how an application using this model could be designed:

 - Advanced team statistics are updated daily
-- User could input the teams that are facing each other, or games of the day could be presented in the page application page
+- User could choose the teams that are facing each other, or games of the day could be presented in the application page
-- In either case, application would return the team that is more likely to win.
+- In either case, application would return the team predicted to win.
 Example: Detroit Pistons @ Sacramento Kings -> Winner = Sacramento Kings

 At the current stage, the user needs to input the data manually for each team.
 Once the user enters the data for both visitor and home teams, the application gives an outcome stating which team won.
-Since the model has only been deployed locally, a snippet of how it currently functions is shown in the animation below:
+The model can be accessed in this [link](https://nba-prediction-with-edu.streamlit.app/), and a snippet of how it currently functions is shown in the animation below:
 ![Animated image showing how the deployed model works](saves/images/app_example.gif)

 # Conclusion
 Different machine learning algorithms were used in an attempt to predict the outcome of NBA matches.
 Out of all models, SVM using advanced team statistics showed the best performance with an average accuracy score of 67.2%.
-The model was deployed using a Streamlit app, although at the current stage it is only available locally.
-Nevertheless, this accuracy score is comparable to other models reported in the literature.
+The model was deployed using a Streamlit app, although at the current stage the user needs to input the team stats manually.
+Finally, this accuracy score is comparable to other models reported in the literature.
 As such, this model could be realistically used for predicting the outcome of future NBA games.